 name Address of the USB device (as assigned by the host) to search for.

 Searches for a USB device with the given host address.

-See also: IUSBDevice::address
+See also: IUSBDevice::address If this method fails, the following error codes may be reported:

 • VBOX_E_OBJECT_NOT_FOUND: Given name does not correspond to any USB device.

 5.15.9 findUSBDeviceByld